 Consider the AI capabilities of your existing marketing technology.
 While marketing automation is still largely manual, we anticipate major solutions to add AI functionality rapidly.
 CRMs like Salesforce are already baking AI into their products.
 Chances are, your marketing tech providers are a good resource to start learning what’s coming.

-Also begin to evaluate the repetitive manual marketing tasks that might be intelligently automated.
+Begin to evaluate the repetitive manual marketing tasks that might be intelligently automated.
 Solving for pain points, such as “I need to automate social media posting,” is a good way to focus your AI experimentation efforts.

 4. Focus on Continued Learning